Language

 Optional

-• Our goals is to provide supportive, accessible, trauma-informed and gender expansive care.
-Below, please share any information about your personal context or care needs that you would like us to know.
+• Our goals is to provide patients with supportive, accessible, trauma-informed and gender expansive care.
+Below, please share any information about your personal context or care needs that may help us provide you with the most effective care.

 Examples might include: